Legionnaires 3: Plot

 Lightning Lad's twin sister Lightning Lass arrives for a visit, but he concocts a story to keep her away.
 Upon leaving to rendezvous with Cosmic Boy, he and Saturn Girl must avoid Colossal Boy and his wife Yera.
 Sneaking into the Time Institute, the three founders seek the aid of honorary Legionnaire Rond Vidar in obtaining a time-travelling device, without revealing anything about Graym's kidnapping.
 When Rond refuses, Saturn Girl uses her mental powers to render him unconscious.
 The three of them steal the Time Cube, disappearing into the timestream.
-Unexpectedly finding a gap in the Trapper's Iron Curtain of Time, they arrive at the End of Time.
-They are soon captured by the Trapper's militia, with Lightning Lad imprisoned separately from his wife and best friend.
-Cosmic Boy and Saturn Girl escape from their cell and — after a perilous journey through the Citadel — discover baby Graym, completely unharmed.
-It is only then that they realize that the Trapper's true target all along has been Lightning Lad.
+Unexpectedly finding a gap in the Trapper's Iron Curtain of Time, (Note: The Time Trapper erected a barrier in the timestream to prevent the Legion from travelling into the future in Adventure Comics #317 (February 1964).) they arrive at the End of Time.
+They are soon captured by the Trapper's militia, with Lightning Lad imprisoned separately from Cosmic Boy and Saturn Girl.
+Cosmic Boy and Saturn Girl escape from their cell and journey through the Citadel, discovering that Graym is safe.
+They realize that Lightning Lad had been the Trapper's true target.

-The Time Trapper subjects Lightning Lad to a variety of psychological attacks, in an attempt to crush his spirit and his sanity.
-After a series of illusions fails to break the Legionnaire, the Trapper reveals that he caused the shuttle accident that killed Lightning Lad's parents years earlier.
-Rather than destroying the Legionnaire, the revelation allows him to call upon an inner strength that he did not realize he had, and vow to make the Trapper pay for his parents' deaths.
-In the very next instant, the three founders and baby Graym are all returned to the Ranzz home in 30th century Metropolis.
+The Time Trapper subjects Lightning Lad to a variety of psychological attacks in an attempt to crush his spirit and sanity.
+After failing to break Lightning Lad, the Trapper reveals that he caused the shuttle accident that killed Lightning Lad's parents years earlier.
+Rather than destroying the Legionnaire, the revelation allows Lightning Lad to call upon an inner strength that he did not realize he had, vowing to make the Trapper pay for his parents' deaths.
+The three founders and baby Graym are all returned to the Ranzz home in 30th-century Metropolis.
 At the End of Time, the Trapper concedes momentary defeat, noting that "there will be other games".